karammulc/StreamTunes-Case-Study/README.md

 #### Average BPM & standard deviation:
   - The average BPM for charted songs within this dataset is 122.55, a moderate to upbeat range while the standard deviation for BPM is 28.07.
 This shows a relatively large degree of variation between listening patterns; as to be expected.
-  - The BPM distribution shows a concentration around 100-130 BPM
+  - The BPM distribution shows a concentration around 100-130 BPM.